Three semesters - Full time. 90 ECTS

 Click on the course unit details below for more information.

 These courses are not taught every semester.
+The courses are distributed among the three different campuses.
+All elective courses have limited places.
 Check FIB website for course availability.

 Artificial Intelligence exists in many forms, including video games, robotics, search engines, face and/or voice recognition software, medical and banking applications, etc.